Ryandaydev/ryandaydev/README.md

 ### Hi there 👋
 This is the github for Ryan Day.

-- 🔭 My work here is generally about Python, Data Science and APIs..especially if there is a connection to sports analytics and fanatasy sports :football: :soccer:
+- 🔭 My work here is generally about Python, Data Science and APIs.
+- :football: I generally tie my projects to fantasy sports or sports analytics somehow, because who likes boring data? :soccer:

 <!--
 **Ryandaydev/ryandaydev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.